Student Employment Policies & Procedures

 - Time must be recorded in MaineStreet on the day it is worked.
 Hours not reported on one week can't be added to another week.

 Employees must be given specified breaks based on the number of hours worked according to Federal & State Wage and Hour Laws.
 An employee may be permitted to work for no more than six (6) consecutive hours at one time unless he or she is given the opportunity to take as least a 30 consecutive minute rest.

-Excerpt from the Supervisor's Guide to Student Employment published by the Student Financial Aid Office:
+Link to the Supervisor's Guide to Student Employment published by the Student Financial Aid Office.

 I-9's and W-4's Filing Requirements

 Student employees must have a current W-4 Forms and I-9 Form on file in the Student Payroll Office BEFORE they begin working.